kopecmaciej/fox-reader/README.md

 ## Why I've built it?

-There are other applications that will allow you to download piper voices for speech-dispatcher but I wanted a little bit more, also non of them seems to work with firefox `Read aloud` functionallty, so I decided to build something diffrent.
+While other applications offer Piper voice integration with Speech Dispatcher, I wanted a little bit more, also non of them seems to work with firefox `Read aloud` functionallty, so I decided to build this small GTK application.

 ## Key Features